Hammertoe

 • Improper Footwear such as unusually high heels or too narrow toe box causing the toes to get cramped for lying flat at comfortable position

-Hammertoe: Signs & Symptoms
+Common Signs & Symptoms of Hammer Toes

 • Crookedness In The Toe, bending it inwards